codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ngupta@node1:~/kafka/kafka_2.12-2.3.0$
 ```

-So zookeeper wil be run in the background.
+Zookeeper will be run in the background.
 Let's test it by using some command on the zookeeper:
 ```shell script
 ngupta@node1:~/kafka/kafka_2.12-2.3.0$ bin/zookeeper-shell.sh localhost:2181
 Connecting to localhost:2181